Oui002/Py-Player/README.md

 #### `python3 -m pip install ffmpeg-python`
 #### `python3 -m pip install pydub`

-And ta-da! ur all set to run this.
-Just head over to the files, double click on run.pyw, or debug.py.
+And ta-da!
+You're all set to run this, just head over to the files, double click on run.pyw, or debug.py.

 ___
 # Have fun :))